 An initial job offer may come over the phone.
 Don’t allow your excitement to get the best of you - wait at least 24 hours before responding.
 The time will help you ensure you know exactly what you are signing up for.
 Be sure to ask for your offer letter in writing so that you can review all the details associated with the position you are considering.
 Your offer letter should contain information about the position, a start date, compensation package details and deadline for your response (also given in writing).

 Is this the right organizational fit?
-Does the work environment fit your personality and workstyle?
+Does the work environment fit your personality, values and workstyle?
 Can you support the organizational mission and vision?
-Will you be challenged and have opportunity to grow?

 Do you understand the benefits package and foresee its options as able to cover your needs?